-Content may contain affiliate links.
+Content may containย affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

 Three DIY picture frames with family photos.

-These DIY picture frames are one of my favorite weekend projects ever.
-They are easy to make and require few materials.
+They are easy to make (even if you’re a DIY newbie!) and require only a few materials.
 They can be customized to whatever shape, size and color fits your decor – which makes them the perfect project!

 diy picture frame tutorial